Stage on the Swiss Way of St James from Gunten to Thun

 The stage from Gunten to Gwattegg was so eventful that I divided it into three sections.

-Right after Gunten, the Aeschlenstutz challenges us.
+Right after Gunten, the Aeschlenstutz (steep ascent) challenges us.
 In return, you have a wonderful view very quickly.
 Here the view back to Gunten.

 The Niesen appears with a band of clouds.